- Beach closures

 - Get Involved

-Lake Champlain Education and Outreach Stewards
+Lake Champlain Education and Outreach Steward

 Grand Isle and Burlington, Vermont

-The successful candidates will have solid communication skills along with attention to detail.
+The successful candidate will have solid communication skills along with attention to detail.
 Coursework or demonstrated passionate interest in Lake Champlain and watershed issues covered in the 2018 State of the Lake report desired.
 The ability to interact positively with the public at informal outreach events and in the LCBP Resource Room required.
 Photography skills a plus.
 Completion of at least junior year of college recommended.